If you ever get stuck with iTunes or Garageband – this guide is for you! 🔥 Learn how to set ringtone on iPhone without Garageband or iTunes.

 There are 2 options to create M4R ringtones for your iPhone:

 Option 1.
-Turn MP3 into iPhone ringtone (M4R)
+Convert MP3 into iPhone ringtone (M4R)

 One of the first barriers that iPhone users face is ringtone’s format.
 Unfortunately, it’s impossible to set MP3 as a ringtone on iOS.
 Apple created its own ringtone format called M4R.
 That’s why you will need to use a third-party service to convert your .mp3 to .m4r.